Zoom

 Focus Mode

 Focus Mode can be turned on and off during the meeting.
+When the Focus Mode is turned on:

-• the host and co-host can still see the participant's camera feed and screen shares
+• The host and co-host can still see the participant’s camera feed and screen shares

-• the participants can only see the hosts' camera feed and their own camera feed
+• The participants can only see the hosts’ camera feed and their own camera feed •

 To turn on Focus Mode, select More at the bottom of the Zoom view and click Start Focus Mode.